yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 * Application story from take home paper.
 2 minutes
 * Missionary of month.
 3 minutes
 * Memory verse.
 5 minutes
+* Games.
+Play games with kids until time to rotate.

+### Take Home Paper
+You will be provided with a take home paper.
+This is the coloring sheet that the kids take home.
+But it also contains information you'll need as a teacher.
+* On the cover.
+The cover has the name of the quarter and the week number.
+At the top of the page you'll see the name of the quarter.
+You'll need these to look up the lesson on this web page.